-Forced heirs are children of the deceased who have not reached their 24th birthday or who are mentally or physically disabled.
+Forced heirs are children of the decedent who have not reached their 24th birthday or who are mentally or physically disabled.

 Louisiana's Constitution requires that all children who are "twenty three years of age or younger" when their parent dies are forced heirs.
 By statute, the legislature established that this means that any child who has not yet reached his or her 24th birthday is a forced heir.
 Grandchildren who represent a predeceased child will only be a forced heir if the predeceased child would not have yet reached his or her 24th birthday.